Pushedskydiver/pa11y-dashboard/README.md

 ## Configurations

-The configurations for the Dashboard are the same as in the [Pa11y docs](https://github.com/pa11y/pa11y-dashboard#configurations).
+The configurations for the dashboard are the same as in the [Pa11y docs](https://github.com/pa11y/pa11y-dashboard#configurations).
 Look at the `development` JSON file in the repo for example usage.

 * **port** - The port to run the application on
 * **noindex** - When true, the dashboard will not be indexed by search engines